 November 12, 2006 An intercontinental ballistic missile (ICBM), is a very long-range (more than 5,500 km) missile designed for delivering one or more nuclear warheads.
 In an all-out nuclear war, submarine and land-based ICBMs would carry the vast majority of the destructive force.
 Currently only five countries, U.S., Russia, France, U.K., and China have ICBMs, while India, Pakistan and North Korea are developing the capability.
 In 2002, the U.S. and Russia to reduce their deployed stockpiles to 2,200 warheads each.
 Accordingly, it's a good idea if you're going to have so much firepower on hand, that it should be ready for action, and this week the contracts were signed to deploy a replacement Environmental Control System (ECS) for more than 550 U.S. Air Force Minuteman Intercontinental Ballistic Missile (ICBM) launch, missile alert and Class 1 trainer facilities.
 The ECS regulates climate controls and ensures that electronics and ground support systems are maintained at specified pre-set temperatures in launch control centers and launch facilities.

-« Back to ICBM Weapon System upgraded
+Read the full article: ICBM Weapon System upgraded